nestauk/ds-cookiecutter/docs/docs/index.md

 ## Cookiecutter in practice

 A [tutorial](tutorial.md) outline has been developed and will be collaboratively updated as we adopt this new way of working.
 The tutorial outlines how this project structure works in practice end-to-end for a simple analysis of the Gateway to Research data trying to predict which UK research council funded a research proposal based on its abstract.
+NOTE: This is currently incomplete and slightly out of date.

 ## Roadmap

-* Complete the roadmap
+* Add an option to configure the cookiecutter to make easier use of DVC

 * [`data_getters.labs`](https://github.com/nestauk/data_getters/issues/6)
   If the need to share an analysis adhering to this workflow across repositories arises, this generally suggests that it should probably be put into the production system; however this might not be possible to do quickly, or may be slightly premature.

-  In this case, outputs to share should be pushed to the s3 `nesta-data-getters` and a thin wrapper function added to the ~labs~ subpackage of `data_getters` that fetches this data, and signposts to the original analysis.
+  In this case, outputs to share should be pushed to the s3 `nesta-data-getters` and a thin wrapper function added to the `labs` subpackage of `data_getters` that fetches this data, and signposts to the original analysis.

-  ~labs~ will be periodically reviewed to asssess whether components should be productionised or deprecated.
+  `labs` will be periodically reviewed to asssess whether components should be productionised or deprecated.

 * Plans to outline and implement a procedure for factoring out `#UTILS` functions into [nesta.packages](https://github.com/nestauk/nesta/nesta/packages)

+* Code review guidelines

 * Testing
   A guide for how to write tests for Data science code will be developed and testing requirements will be phased which will require a given level of testing for *all* code, data, models that are used as a component of *any* analysis which is exposed beyond the developers team.

 * Plotting style
   Consistent visual grammar of graphics to produce consistent high quality plots for various outputs (papers, blogs, reports, presentations etc.).

 * EDA framework
   A guide to performing EDA on a new dataset and producing a summary report of the output - this would also assist in the data auditing process (see the Nesta [blog](https://www.nesta.org.uk/blog/red-lines-grey-area/)).

 ## Thanks